Akuli/python-tutorial/answers.md

 ## Trey Hunner: zip and enumerate

-1. Read some lines with `input` and then enumerate it.
+1. Read some lines with `input` into a list and then enumerate it.

     ```py
     print("Enter something, and press Enter without typing anything",